 Moll: POW!
 BAM!
 Look at the Dynamic Duo! [pause] Do you really think they'll win, Minstrel?

 - In the Star Trek: The Next Generation episode "Time's Arrow" Data is carrying an anvil with one hand.
-His assistant (who is unaware that he isn't an android) is surprised at this feat of strength.
+His assistant (who doesn't know he's an android) is surprised at this feat of strength.
 Data quickly tries to cover by letting the anvil pull his arm down to the ground.
 He grabs his shoulder as if it's been strained and says "ouch".

 - Frank Zappa's album Waka Jawaka is named after a popular guitar riff in rock music at that time.